panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 window.hasOwnProperty('greet'); // => true
 ```

-But `const` and `let` variables, as well as `class` declrations, do not create properties on the global object:
+However, be aware that `const` and `let` variables, as well as `class` declarations, do not create properties on the global object:

 ```javascript
 // Top-most scope